College of Engineering

 Advising

-Students with 24 hours or more of transferrable credit are advised in the College of Engineering.
-New transfer students who are undecided about their engineering major or who are conditionally admitted are advised in Engineering Student Services; others are advised in their major department.
+Students with 24 hours or more of transferable credit are advised in the College of Engineering.
+New transfer students who are undecided about their engineering major or who are conditionally admitted are advised in the Engineering Student Success Center; others are advised in their major department.
 New students will not be able to register for classes without first being advised and obtaining an approval to register.

 Continuing students in all engineering majors must receive advising by their major departments before registering.
 One period in October and another in March are designated for preregistration advising.
 Students must be cleared (showing that they have been advised) before proceeding with registration.